 Download the JMP Clinical Product Brief (PDF)

-JMP Clinical software from SAS simplifies data discovery, analysis and reporting in clinical trials, bringing greater efficiency and accuracy to studies of safety and efficacy data at every phase of the drug development process: pre-clinical, clinical and post-market.
+JMP Clinical software from SAS simplifies data discovery, analysis and reporting in clinical trials, bringing greater efficiency and accuracy to clinical and nonclinical studies.

-New risk-based monitoring tools in JMP Clinical 5 limit costly on-site reviews while maintaining the well-being of study participants.
+Risk-based monitoring functionality, one of many central statistical monitoring tools in JMP Clinical, limits costly on-site reviews while safeguarding the well-being of study participants.
 These features tie in seamlessly with fraud detection, data monitoring and statistical analysis capabilities to reduce trial failure.

-New in JMP Clinical 5, risk-based monitoring tools promote the paradigm shift toward more efficient clinical trial review, reducing costly on-site source data verification while preserving data integrity and the safety of study participants.
+Risk-based monitoring tools in JMP Clinical promote the paradigm shift toward more efficient clinical trial review, reducing costly on-site source data verification while preserving data integrity and the safety of study participants.

 Using standard CDISC data formats, JMP Clinical allows centralized data monitoring teams to evaluate risk efficiently with reliable statistics and intuitive visualization.
 Risk metrics derived from recommendations by TransCelerate BioPharma, a consortium of pharmaceutical and biotech companies, provide a foundation for assessment.
 Simple customization makes it easy to add or modify metrics based on the nature of trial sites and study populations.